Testicular Cancer (cont.)

 - What is testicular cancer?

-- What are testicular cancer risk factors and causes?
+- What are the risk factors for testicular cancer?

-- Is follow-up treatment necessary for testicular cancer?
-What does it involve?
+- What is the treatment for testicular cancer?

-- Are clinical trials (research studies) available for men with testicular cancer?
+- Are there clinical trials for patients with testicular cancer?

 - Find a local Oncologist in your town